Adolescents: health risks and solutions

 Alcohol and drugs

 Harmful drinking among adolescents is a major concern in many countries.
-It reduces self-control and increases risky behaviours, such as unsafe sex.
+It reduces self-control and increases risky behaviours, such as unsafe sex or risky driving.
 It is a primary cause of injuries (including those due to road traffic accidents), violence (especially by a partner) and premature deaths.
 It also can lead to health problems in later life and affect life expectancy.

 Setting a minimum age for buying and consuming alcohol and regulating how alcoholic drinks are targeted at the younger market are among the strategies for reducing harmful drinking.
 Drug use among 15 to 19 year olds is also a concern.